ezbz/graphitus/README.md

         }
     ],
     "parameters": { // parameters to tokens expressed in targets with ${paramName} format
-        "datacetner": { // label for a select box in the UI "All": { // display name for a select box in the UI "dc": "*" // the token name (dc) as specified in the target name and the actual token value (*)
+        "datacenter": { // label for a select box in the UI "All": { // display name for a select box in the UI "dc": "*" // the token name (dc) as specified in the target name and the actual token value (*)
             },